shaan1991/exam-room-docs/docs/getting-started-with-the-temasys-sdk-for-ios.md

 * Install cocoa pods in the terminal: $ **sudo gem install cocoapods.** Cocoapods website: cocoapods.org.
 Create new Xcode project
 * Close _Xcode_ (._xcodeproj_ file)

-## Step 3: Install the Temasys SDK for iOS
+## Step 3: Install the Skylink SDK for iOS

 * Run `pod init` in the terminal, where the ._xcodeprojfile_ file is located.
 This will create the podfile.
 * Add `pod "SKYLINK"` to your pod file, for the appropriate(s) target(s).